Lazytrackz/search_engine/README.md

 ```

 Wnen config file was setup, you need to add "requests" into requests.json.

-It could be simply words or sentences.
+1. It could be simply words or sentences
-It should be no more then 1000 requests, one request  - no more 10 words.
+2. It should be no more then 1000 requests, one request  - no more 10 words
+3. All words are separated by spaces and should have lower register letters
+5. You also need use latin script only

 requests.json examle: